letmetakepizza/Vault-AWS-Basic/README.md

 This project aims to simplify the process of deploying a HashiCorp Vault cluster in AWS using Terraform and Ansible.
 The goal is to achieve a minimal manual intervention setup where `terraform apply -auto-approve` and `ansible-playbook playbook -i hosts.txt` are the ONLY commands needed to get the cluster up and running.

-## Note: Auto_unseal and TLS configuration are not included yet.

 ## Goals

 - **Automate Deployment**: Simplify the process of deploying a HashiCorp Vault cluster in AWS.
+- **Auto Unseal**: Enables auto unseal through aws KMS
+- **TLS (self-signed)**: Enables TLS configuration for Vault cluster
-- **Dynamic Configuration**: Automate the creation of individual Vault configuration files and distribute them with Ansible.
+- **Dynamic Configuration**: Automate the creation of individual Vault (vault.hcl) configuration files and distribute them with Ansible.
 - **Dynamic Inventory**: Use Terraform to generate an inventory file for Ansible.
+- **Bastion-host**: To access Vault cluster - provide opportunity to create 1 or more bastion host to create additional security layer

 ## Key Mechanisms